 The main goal of the charity is to reduce the social exclusion of people with ASD, by creating exclusive, parent supported, activities to allow the children/young people to participate in activities that they would otherwise be unable to access and meet others with similar experiences.
 We also arrange for activities for siblings and parents/carers, affording them similar opportunities to take part in activities and meet others.

-The average cost of an activity is between £3 – £5 and in some instances can be paid for using your Short Breaks grant.
 We also support parents/carers by running a private Facebook group (subject to entry requirements being met), allowing parents/carers to share experiences, seek advice and support others.

 Kate Alewood (above) was invited to join Autism Parents Together originally as a member through Facebook.